siruguri/flashcard/README.md

 ## Testing

-The app also has some basic tests but they have not been run in a while.
-Real developers don't test their code; they just have an unbounded, and completely unfounded, faith in their infallibility.
-No, j/k.
+The app also has some basic tests, and coverage is well below a reasonable level (set to 95% in the `.simplecov` configuration file.)
+After all, real developers don't test their code; they just have an unbounded, and completely unfounded, faith in their infallibility.
+Right?
+Ok, no, j/k.
 Test your code, people.

 * It uses Minitest.
 * It uses Capybara.
+* CI: None so far.
+This codebase has evolved very slowly from Ruby MRI 2.0 to 2.2.2, and from Rails 4.0 to 4.2.
+So possibly all combinations of those two version histories will work but YMMV.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
 * Integration tests: None so far

-## Resque
+## Sidekiq

-If you are going to use Resque, here are some things worth knowing about how it works:
+If you are going to use Sidekiq, here are some things worth knowing about how it works:

-* This app has the resque gem, as well as resque-web for the web interface and resque-scheduler.
-Consequently, it has a `Procfile` that lets you run all three tasks (your app, resque's worker queues, and resque scheduler's scheduling) by running `foreman`
+* This app has the `sidekiq` gem, as well as `sinatra` for the monitoring web interface (`sidekiq-monitor`).
+Consequently, it has:
+  * a `Procfile` that lets you run all three tasks (your app server, Sidekiq's worker queue (there's one named `scrapers` in the Procfile that Sidekiq will look for,) and the Redis server by running `foreman`.
+Note that this assumes you have installed Redis on your system
+  * A route in your `routes.rb` file that lets you access the monitor.

 ## Heroku

 You have to uncomment the `rails_12factor` gem in the Gemfile, if you are going to deploy this to Heroku.
 The checked-in Gemfile doesn't include it.

+You also have to set the secret token as described above for the app to run.

+Don't forget to run `rake db:migrate` in Heroku, of course :)

 ## Coming Soon!